sparsetech/pine/docs/2-tree-updates.md

 # Tree updates
+## Operations
+A `Node` is equipped with a variety of functions to easily manipulate trees such as `prepend`, `append`, `remove`, `clearAll`, `filter`, `flatMap`, `map` and others.
+See the [source code](https://github.com/sparsetech/pine/blob/master/shared/src/main/scala/pine/Node.scala) for an overview.

 ## Referencing nodes
-Pine lets you perform node updates.
+While the operations from the previous section allow you to modify the tree, they operate on either the root node or are applied recursively to all children.

+If you would like to update a specific child further down in the hierarchy, Pine introduces the concept of tag references (`TagRef`s).
+These have the advantage that changes can be batched and applied efficiently.

 In order to do so, you need to make the nodes you would like to reference identifiable, for example by setting the `id` attributes:

 ```scala
 val node = html"""